FahimF/sd-fai/README.md

   -S SEED, --seed SEED  Image seed - the same image will be generated for a specific seed -s STEPS, --steps STEPS
                         Number of inference steps
+  -v VERSION, --version VERSION
+                        Stable Diffusion model version to use.
+Valid - 1.4, 1.5, defaults to 1.5
   -W WIDTH, --width WIDTH
                         Image width, should be a multiple of 8
 ```